Skip to content

 ds.samplesheet

-A pandas DataFrame containing all of the metadata assigned to the samples present in the input dataset (at the time of analysis).
+A pandas DataFrame containing all of the metadata assigned to the samples present in the input datasets (at the time of analysis).

 print(ds.samplesheet)